Sutherland Shire: Development of transport

 At this time, the greater part of the Sutherland Shire was connected only by access tracks.
 A road soon opened between the railway station and Cronulla Beach, catering mostly to families and fishing parties.
 This was followed by the Sutherland-Cronulla steam tram service, which was inaugurated in 1911.
 Not only did the service greatly increase the popularity of the Cronulla beaches, but it was of great advantage to the slowly developing business interests in the Sutherland Shire.

 Increasing motor traffic caused a falling-off of passengers and the tram passenger service closed in 1931.
 The goods service ceased the following year.
-Increased road traffic with the north led to the opening of the first road bridge into the Shire, at Tom Ugly's Point, in 1929.
+Increased road traffic with the north led to the opening of the first road bridge into the shire, Tom Uglys Bridge, in 1929.
 The six-lane Captain Cook Bridge over the Georges River, spanning Rocky Point and Taren Point, was opened in 1965, replacing the completely inadequate ferry service.